Skip to content

 2. Development: Use UI for quick testing, env vars for team-shared config

-3. Security: Always use env vars for credentials (SMTP passwords, API keys, JWT secrets)
+3. Security: Always use env vars for credentials (SMTP passwords, client keys, JWT secrets)

 4. Documentation: Document which env vars your deployment uses